Efficient Sampling in Disease Surveillance through Subpopulations: Sampling Canaries in the Coal Mine: Introduction

-\begin{itemize} \item \textit{Travellers to tropical destinations.} In the context of tropical disease surveillance, travellers to tropical destinations can (temporarily) be seen as a subpopulation (in our statistical model) of their destination country.
-Travellers potentially have an elevated baseline risk of disease, due to increased close contact with other individuals \citep{Freedman2006} or low natural resistance to diseases endemic in their destination \citep{Wilson2003}.
-This implies the baseline risk of contracting tropical diseases may be larger in the traveller subpopulation than in the domestic population.
-Therefore the subpopulation of travellers is a prime example of a subpopulation that is potentially much more efficient to monitor for the purposes of outbreak detection when compared to the domestic population itself.
-This contradicts the common pessimistic sentiment that monitoring travellers (as opposed to monitoring the full population) is merely a \emph{convenient} monitoring approach \citep{Fukusumi2016, TaylorSalmon2023, Hamer2020, Leder2017, Bao2022}.
+\begin{itemize}[noitemsep] \item \textit{Travellers to tropical destinations.} In the context of tropical disease surveillance, travellers to tropical destinations can (temporarily) be modelled as a subpopulation of their destination country.
+Due to increased close contact with other individuals \citep{Freedman2006} or low natural resistance to diseases endemic in their destination \citep{Wilson2003}, for some diseases travellers may have an elevated baseline risk of disease when compared to the domestic population.
+Therefore travellers are a good example of a subpopulation which may be much more efficient to monitor for the purpose of outbreak detection when compared to the domestic population itself.
+This contradicts the common pessimistic sentiment that monitoring travellers (as opposed to monitoring the full population) is merely a \emph{convenient} monitoring approach \citep{Fukusumi2016, TaylorSalmon2024, Hamer2020, Leder2017, Bao2022}.

-\item \textit{Monitoring of low-risk diseases.} When monitoring endemic diseases with low individual risk (e.g. influenza or COVID-19) many individuals do not communicate infections to health care professionals \citep{Lau2021, Wang2022}, thereby obfuscating potential upward trends in case numbers.
-Instead of focusing resources on getting overall reporting rate up, it may be more efficient to focus efforts on elevating reporting rates within subpopulations for which baseline risk of contracting disease is known to be highest.
+\item \textit{Monitoring of low-risk diseases.} When monitoring diseases with low individual risk of complications (e.g. influenza or COVID-19) many individuals do not communicate infections to health care professionals \citep{Lau2021, Wang2022}, obfuscating potential upward trends in case numbers.
+Instead of aiming to elevate overall reporting rates, it may be more efficient to focus such efforts on subpopulations for which baseline risk of contracting disease is known to be highest.
 We discuss a real-world COVID-19 example that underscores this in Section~\ref{sec:case_study}. \end{itemize}

-There are only a few works that formally discuss sampling strategy in the context of disease surveillance.
-In \cite{Ferguson2014}, optimal sampling is discussed in zoonotic disease epidemics where the goal is to balance sampling between hosts and vectors.
-In \cite{Murato2020} spatial aspects of sampling within pig farms are discussed with the main goal of devising sampling strategies that are not labor intensive.